Dual process theory: History

 Daniel Kahneman provided further interpretation by differentiating the two styles of processing more, calling them intuition and reasoning in 2003.
 Intuition (or system 1), similar to associative reasoning, was determined to be fast and automatic, usually with strong emotional bonds included in the reasoning process.
 Kahneman said that this kind of reasoning was based on formed habits and very difficult to change or manipulate.
 Reasoning (or system 2) was slower and much more volatile, being subject to conscious judgments and attitudes.

-Fritz Strack and Roland Deutsch proposed another dual process theory focused in the field of social psychology in 2004.
-According to their model, there are two separate systems: the reflective system and the impulsive system.
-In the reflective system, decisions are made using knowledge and the information that is coming in from the situation is processed.
-On the other hand, in the impulsive system, decisions are made using schemes and there is little or no thought required.
+Fritz Strack and Roland Deutsch proposed another dual process theory focused in the field of social psychology in 2004 called the Reflective-Impulsive Model (RIM).
+According to their model, there are two separate systems that control human behavior: the reflective system and the impulsive system.
+In the reflective system, symbolic representations and propositional reasoning are used to guide decision-making processes based on knowledge, values, and goals.
+On the other hand, in the impulsive system, decisions are made using associative processes that are automatic based on temporal and spatial proximity.
+Unlike other dual-process models, Strack and Deutsch emphasize that both systems operate in parallel and interact with each other.